 STEP 1 – LOCATION PLANNING 9-12 MONTHS OUT IF POSSIBLE:

-2. Pick date/time and secure a place to hold the BAT.(check to see if you can “set up” the night before)
+3. Pick a date/time and secure a place to hold the BAT.(check to see if you can “set up” the night before).
+MrBallen Bink-A-Thon is October 25, 2025.

 STEP 2 – 4 MONTHS OUT, IDEALLY